Summary of Significant Accounting Policies

 Revenue from customers is derived principally from food and beverage sales and the Company does not rely on any major customers as a source of revenue.

-The Company's management reviewed all significant newly-issued accounting pronouncements and concluded that they either are not applicable to the Company's operations or that no material effect is expected on the Company's consolidated financial statements as a result of future adoption.
+The Company's management reviewed all significant newly-issued accounting pronouncements and concluded that, with the exception of the pronouncement below, they either are not applicable to the Company's operations or that no material effect is expected on the Company's consolidated financial statements as a result of future adoption.